“How should delirium be managed in the hospital?”

 But many family caregivers have hardly heard of hospital delirium.
 This is too bad, since there’s a lot that caregivers can do to prevent this serious complication, or at least prevent an older loved one from being physically restrained if delirium does occur.

-In this post, I’ll review what caregivers absolutely should know about hospital delirium.
+In this post, I’ll review what older adults and family caregivers absolutely should know about hospital delirium.
 And, we’ll cover some of the things you can do if it happens to your loved one.

 Why hospital delirium is so important to know about